 But there was a downside to the whole game.
 Of the sixty teams, only three found the solution, usually after forty-five minutes and two flip-charts full of letters and numbers.
 This is why I decided to cut the number of buttons and signals down to three each, making it easier.
 Some tests revealed that more than half the players were now able to solve it in about ten minutes.
 That is when I decided to translate it into a beautiful little computer game.
 You can find it here and on the bottom of the Palladio.net homepage.

 But this is where the story gets interesting.
 By chance, I bought a collection of essays by some of the founders of Cybernetics and Constructivism.
 And it contained an essay by Heinz von Foerster, which introduces this game as a non-trivial machine.
 But his conclusion is different from the passage I remember reading.
 He says that in order to solve the puzzle, you need to check it against 102466 possible versions of the machine.
-Just to give you an order of magnitude, the universe is guessed to contain less than 1082 atoms.
+Just to give you an order of magnitude, the number of atoms contained in the universe is guessed to be less than 1082.
 While I am unable to give you the number for three instead of four buttons, it still remains so high that von Foerster’s conclusion would be convincing: This is impossible for a human being to solve.

-Had I known this, I would not have tried it out in class, yet alone built the computer game.
-Only the incomplete transmission of this knowledge made me plough ahead, and come to a different conclusion.
+Had I known this, I would not have tried the simulation in class, yet alone built the computer game.
+Only the incomplete transmission of this knowledge made me plough on, and come to a different conclusion.

 And that is probably a cornerstone in why humans are surprisingly good at dealing with complexity.